 - Partner with communities for positive change through service

-- Gain a strong network for support and growth with other motivated students
+- Gain a strong network for support and growth with other first year motivated students and upperclassmen mentors

-- Develop skills and explore values transferable to life after college
+- Develop skills and explore values transferable to life during and after college

 "Before Aim 4 I had not heard often term "active citizenship."
 I have been raised to value community engagement, but I have never thought of it as deeply as I have had to in the past nine weeks.
 The enormous amount of reflection that I have participated in since school started has made me realize the importance of said reflection.
 I know that in order to build meaningful relationships and make meaningful change I need to look at the root causes of an issue and try to interact with those causes." -Aim 4 Freshman